tvvoty/Copy_SMPlayer_Subs/README.md

 Then go to Settings > Workspace > Shortcuts > Custom Shortcuts, then do Edit > New > Global Shortcut > Command/URL, choose a shortcut and then pass the path to the .sh file in the action tab.
 You should probably be able to do it on other Linux distributions, Unix systems and Windows too, but I don't know how you'd do it.
 You can probably try using AutoKey or AHK for that.

+If you want to modify everything else - you can look at what I did in the bash script and try to do something similar with bash, or anything else available to you on your platform.
+In my case - it uses xdotool to manipulate keyboard presses, you can check out examples how to use it on their github page, but here's an overview how what I wrote for myself works:

+#!/bin/bash - just says to execute the script with bash

+xdotool key BackSpace; - press the frame back button

+sleep 0.2; - wait for a while to mitigate buttons jamming

+xdotool key "alt+d"; - press a shortcut to switch to a virtual desktop with the log window

+sleep 0.1;

+xdotool key space; - if you previously copied text from the log window the copy button will be in focus and you can copy again just by pressing space

+sleep 0.1;

+xdotool key "alt+e"; - switch to a virtual desktop with yomichan to translate stuff

+python3 /home/tvvoty/LinuxAdd/GitHub/Copy_SMPlayer_Subs/CopySubs.py - run the script itself